10 questions for a killer design brief

 Our top 10 questions you should include in your Creative Brief;

-2. What are the objectives?
+2. What are the results you want out of this project?
 Spell out the goals and the reasons behind them.

 Increase sales / promote awareness / expand client base / obtaining data or information / change image / improve competitiveness / reduce cost / raise MSRP / enhance customer experience / change demographic / provide a more sustainable solution / inject innovation / increase market differentiation

 3. Who is the target audience?
-Who does your company want to sell to?
+To whom does your company want to sell to?

 - B2B / B2C

-- Demographics – age, sex, income, geography, education
+- Demographics – age, sex, income, geography, education, profession

-- Psychographics – values, opinions, attitudes, interests, trends
+- Psychographics – values, opinions, attitudes, interests, personality

 4. What is the current price point?
-What are the customers paying and what are they receiving from competitors?
+What market position do you have and why?

 - Target price